jhqiu-pku/age-resilience-dl/README.md

-## Climate change-induced resilience loss mitigated by young forest age in China
+## Younger forest age structure offsets climate-induced ecosystem resilience loss in China

 This repository contains the supporting code for the paper: